In July 2020, this guidance was reviewed and updated throughout to reflect the introduction of 'Families Together Meeting' terminology in Blackpool.

 - Isolated asylum seeking children;

-- Families have specified a preference for another format of decision making for the children i.e. through the court;
+- Families who have specified a preference for another format of decision making for the children i.e. through the court;

 Family circumstances that will require special consideration include: